rubyforgood/rubyforgood.org--old/sponsors.md

 ###### **Ruby**

-\$10,000
+\$2,000

 <div class="btn-wrapper">
 <a href="mailto:{{ site.data.constants.contact_email }}?subject=Ruby Sponsorship" class="btn btn-sm btn-primary">1 Available</a>
 </div>

-- Let us know what you're looking for
-- We'll customize a package for you
+- We're excited to discuss partnership opporutnities, with a customized package
 - Name and URL included in email blasts to attendees
 - Recognition in the welcome announcements
 - All our partner non-profits will express their thanks for your company on social media
 - Hugs and goodwill from the conference organizers for life
 - The opportunity to address the attendees on day two
-- Six included tickets for the event
+- Four included tickets for the event

 </div>
 </section>